instructure/inst-jobs/README.md

 might change, and you want it to run with the latest version of those arguments.

-The final option is `:loose`.
+The third option is `:loose`.
 This is similar to the default use with a `run_at` of now, but does _not_ lock the strand in order to guarantee exactly one of the singleton is in queue.
 It does the query to see if a job is already in queue, and if it is, does nothing.
 This means there is a race condition